BenJarvus Green-Ellis: 2008 season

 Green-Ellis was signed by the Patriots as an undrafted free agent on May 1, 2008.
 He was waived by the team on August 30, 2008, and signed to the team's practice squad on September 1, 2008.
 He was promoted to the active roster on October 11.

-Green-Ellis made his NFL debut on October 12, 2008, recording one catch for October 20, 2008, the same day that the Patriots placed fellow running back Laurence Maroney on injured reserve, Green-Ellis had his first NFL start in the Patriots' 41-7 victory against the Denver Broncos on Monday Night Football.
+Green-Ellis made his NFL debut on October 12, 2008, recording one catch for nine yards against the San Diego Chargers.
+October 20, 2008, the same day that the Patriots placed fellow running back Laurence Maroney on injured reserve, Green-Ellis had his first NFL start in the Patriots' 41–7 victory against the Denver Broncos on Monday Night Football.
 Green-Ellis had 65 yards on 13 rushes in the second half, and scored his first touchdown on a 1-yard run, entering the end zone untouched.
-During Sunday Night Football's November 2, 2008 broadcast, Al Michaels and John Madden noted that his Patriots teammates had nicknamed Green-Ellis "Law Firm," on account of his multi-part name.
+During Sunday Night Football's November 2, 2008, broadcast, Al Michaels and John Madden noted that his Patriots teammates had nicknamed Green-Ellis "Law Firm," on account of his multi-part name.

 In Week 10, against the Buffalo Bills, Green-Ellis had his first 100-yard game in the NFL (with 105 yards), and scored a touchdown for the fourth consecutive game, giving him a touchdown in every NFL game he had started at the time.
 The one-yard touchdown run capped a 92-yard drive whose 19 plays tied a franchise record for most plays on one drive.

+2009 season

+Green-Ellis played in 12 games in the 2009 season.
+He had 26 carries for 114 rushing yards.

 2010 season

 Following the team's trade of Laurence Maroney and early-season injuries to Fred Taylor and Kevin Faulk, Green-Ellis saw an increased role in the Patriots offense.
 In Week 3, he rushed for 98 yards on 16 carries (6.1 yard average) and a touchdown in a win over the Buffalo Bills.
 He made his first start of the season the next week, rushing for 76 yards on 16 carries and adding another touchdown against the Miami Dolphins.
+In Week 8, against the Minnesota Vikings, he had 17 carries for 112 yards and two touchdowns in the 28–18 victory.
 On Thanksgiving, Week 12, against the Detroit Lions, Green-Ellis ran for two touchdowns in a Patriots win.
 He added another two touchdowns in a 45–3 Patriots win over the New York Jets on Monday Night Football in Week 13.
-In Week 17 against the Miami Dolphins, Green-Ellis eclipsed the 1,000-yard rushing plateau on the season, becoming the first Patriots running back to rush for 1,000 yards since Corey Dillon in 2004.
+In Week 17 against the Dolphins, Green-Ellis eclipsed the 1,000-yard rushing plateau on the season, becoming the first Patriots running back to rush for 1,000 yards since Corey Dillon in 2004.

 Green-Ellis finished the 2010 season with 1,008 rushing yards on 229 carries (4.4 yard average), and 13 rushing touchdowns.